JabaTwoPointSix/hello-world/README.md

 # hello-world

-this is just to test how this is done
+Just removed the things above, no need form them in this test